kasims07/kasims07/README.md

 👨‍💻 I'm passionate about Mobile Dev, ui/ux, App designing, Algorithm & I enjoy learning new things. </br>

 ### My Experiences 🙌
+- [Sr.Flutter Developer (ZestBrains)](https://www.zestbrains.com/) - Lead the development of high-performance, scalable mobile applications for Android and iOS using Flutter, focusing on modern architecture and seamless user experiences.
+Optimize app performance, implement best practices, and ensure fast reloads for efficient development workflows.

-- [Flutter Developer (KoolMind Technolab)](https://koolmind.in/) - Build a smooth and user Friendly Mobile app for Android and IOS, with good performance and fast reloading with modern architecture.
+- [Flutter Developer (KoolMind Technolab)](https://koolmind.in/) [2022-2024]- Build a smooth and user Friendly Mobile app for Android and IOS, with good performance and fast reloading with modern architecture.

 ### Things I code with 🚀